newellbrandon/kastendevhub.github.io/_posts/2024-04-22-source-code-repo-backup.md

   github-token:<add token here>
 ```

-Once you have those files with your details you can then deploy this to your cluster, for my testing I used a dedicated namespace called gickup for ease of management and also to be able to annotate later when it comes to the blueprint.
+Once you have those files with your details you can then deploy this to your cluster.
+For my testing I used a dedicated namespace called `gickup` for ease of management and also to be able to annotate later when it comes to the Kanister blueprint.

 # The Blueprint

-Now with the above there is a native option within the Gickup configuration to use cron jobs however this will only provide the cability to send our backups to the PVC, with the blueprint we now have the ability to send those backups off to an immutable S3 or Object Storage location profile using Kasten.
+Now with the above there is a native option within the Gickup configuration to use cron jobs, however this will only provide the capability to send our backups to the PVC.
+With the blueprint, we now have the ability to send those backups off-cluster to an immutable S3 or Object Storage location profile using Kasten.

 The `gickup-blueprint-k10` file is shown below,